tianhaoz95/codeNboba/docs/life/trading/weekly/2020-04-26/README.md

 **After market close**

-- Apple
+- Apple: It's likely to get affected by the COVID-19 pandemic, but the target earnings are fairly low, so it might be a good idea to buy a small amount if the price declines either due to market movement or pre-earnings panic.
-- Amazon
+- Amazon: It seems to be in a solid situation.
+Should the price slightly decline, considering getting some.
-- Gaming and Leisure Properties (GLPI)
+- Gaming and Leisure Properties (GLPI): the numbers are probably not going to look good, but, for long term, it would be good to get some for signigicant lower price, possibly after the earnings are reported.
-- United Airlines
+- United Airlines: no action needed.
-- Southwestern Energy (SWN)
+- Southwestern Energy (SWN): No, thanks.
-- Twitter
+- Twitter: in general it's hard to say what might happen, but should there be a panic selling before earnings call, it will be worthy to give it a try.
-- MGM Resorts (MGM)
+- MGM Resorts (MGM): the target earnings are low, so it's likely that nothing will happen.
+No action needed.
-- Visa
+- Visa: Mastercard had the earnings at $1.78 a few days ago, `1.78 * (285.14B / 285.5) * 2 / (390.54B / 184.9) = 1.68` shows that if Visa doesn't mess it up, it should probably have a $1.68 earnings which is significantly better than the expected $1.35, so should be able to get some.

 ### Friday